Utah Jazz edge past Grizzlies in Game 3, lead series 2-1

 Ja Morant displayed his athleticism with flashy dunks, Dillon Brooks energized the crowd and trash-talked Mike Conley, and the Grizzlies kept things interesting down to the very end.

-But when it was all set and done, the Utah Jazz came away with a victory, beating Memphis 121-111 and now lead the series 2-1, thanks to a game-ending 14-2 run.
+But when it was all said and done, the Utah Jazz came away with a victory, beating Memphis 121-111 and now lead the series 2-1, thanks to a game-ending 14-2 run.

 “We gotta be better in the first quarter,” Grizzlies coach Taylor Jenkins said.

-The Jazz getting off to another hot start.
+The Jazz got off to another hot start.
 They combined to hit 7 threes in the first quarter, while Memphis struggled shooting 2-7 from deep, putting the Grizz in an early 15 point hole.
 Jenkins said his team can’t win this series without playing a full 48 minutes and that starts at the tip.

 But the Grizzlies would bring the 10,000 fans that packed the Forum, to their feet, chipping away at the Utah lead.